August 29, 2017

 Policy issues identified after my experience with prostate surgery

-- There needs to be an independent body that tracks progress of continence and erectile function of surgeons. [“The NHS – who make surgeons report their success rates these days – regard success after RP as using 1 pad or less per day by 12 months post-op.” – Source]
+- While it would increase red tape, there should be ongoing regular monitoring of the progress of continence and erectile function for each such surgery.
+“The NHS – who make surgeons report their success rates these days – regard success after RP as using 1 pad or less per day by 12 months post-op.” – Source]

 2. Patients should get a copy of the robotic prostate surgery video.